-Cape Crozier (169° 21' 30" E, 77° 30' 30" S) is at the eastern extremity of Ross Island, where an ice-free area comprises the lower eastern slopes of Mount Terror (Map 1).
+Cape Crozier (77° 30' 30'' S, 169° 21' 30'' E) is at the eastern extremity of Ross Island, where an ice-free area comprises the lower eastern slopes of Mount Terror (Map 1).
 The designated Area is situated in the vicinity of Post Office Hill (407 m), Bomb Peak (740 m) and The Knoll (360 m), extending to encompass Gamble, Topping and Kyle Cones.
 Igloo Spur and the adjacent marine environment and an area of the Ross Ice Shelf where large cracks form as the shelf pushes against the land.
-These cracks are generally covered by fast-ice, which is occupied annually by breeding emperor penguins.
+The water in these cracks is generally covered by fast-ice, which is occupied annually by breeding emperor penguins.